thanj/janrandom/README.md

     janrandom uninit {myapp}

-Remove the "janRandomGenerated" flag from the app schema:
+Removes the "janRandomGenerated" flag from the app schema:

 Note that this doesn't delete the app's client ID and secret from the `janrandom.appconfig` file.
 You'll have to do that yourself if you want to do